 Manager & Operator Red Deer Clinic/Registered Psychologist

-Nadia Pirbhai is a registered psychologist and the manager/operator of the Red Deer Wayfound clinic.
 Working extensively with adults in individual, couple, and group settings, Nadia is passionate about helping her clients live more purposeful and rewarding lives.
-She enjoys using mindfulness and psychodynamic talk therapy to help determine root cause of problematic behaviour, subsequently helping clients manage and resolve their roadblocks while simultaneously recognizing their strengths and potential.
+She focuses on building rapport with each of her clients and emphasizes empathy and authenticity as cornerstones of therapy.
+Nadia enjoys using cognitive and mindfulness-based skills, as well as exposure and psychodynamic therapy to help determine root cause of problematic behaviour, subsequently helping clients manage and resolve their roadblocks while simultaneously recognizing their strengths and potential.

 Kathy Stolson, B.Sc., M.A.